FlyingDarkFox/FaceTunes/README.md

 ## Usage

 - **Capture Your Mood**: Click on "Capture Your Mood" to open the camera.
 Capture your facial expression to analyze your mood.
-- **Discover Music**: Based on your mood analysis, EmoTunes will recommend Spotify playlists that match your emotions.
+- **Discover Music**: Based on your mood analysis, FaceTunes will recommend Spotify playlists that match your emotions.
 - **Re-Capture**: If needed, click on "Re-Capture" to try again.

 ## Getting Started